 He builds experiments, conducts cosmological surveys, and performs observations of the distant Universe.
-He works with data from the South Pole Telescope, Herschel, Hubble, Spitzer, Chandra, and ALMA.
+He works with data from the South Pole Telescope (SPT), Dark Energy Survey (DES), Herschel, Hubble, Spitzer, Chandra, and ALMA.

-He is currently helping to build future mm and sub-millimeter facilities, pondering the cosmic evolution of dust and ionized carbon, and working to detect signatures of inflation through polarized measurements of the Cosmic Microwave Background.
+He is currently helping to build future mm and sub-millimeter facilities, pondering the cosmic evolution of dust and ionized carbon, and working to detect signatures of inflation through polarized measurements of the cosmic microwave background (CMB).

-Prof. Vieira is currently looking for grad students to work on the following projects:
+Prof. Vieira is currently looking for graduate students to work on the following projects:

-3) Analysis of South Pole Telescope survey data.
+1) Analysis of South Pole Telescope (SPT) survey data.

 Students are welcome and encouraged to drop by with questions about science, instrumentation, or available research projects.

 I am always looking for undergraduates to work on analysis and instrumentation projects.
 I prefer taking on promising students in their first or second year.
 It's best to just come chat with me during office hours.
 Come prepared with a CV, some background reading, and questions.
 Students from traditionally underrepresented groups in science are encouraged to inquire about research opportunities in my group.